• Val d'Isere snow park

 YSE transfers

-We offer transfers between Geneva Airport and Val d’Isère, at £40 per transfer.
+For 2025-26 we are reducing the cost of the transfers we offer between Geneva Airport and Val d’Isère, to £35 per transfer.
 Please note that neither YSE nor the coach company are able to provide child seats for the coach journey.
 Infants under the age of two on the return date of travel must sit on a parent’s lap but we will allocate a seat at £30 per trip to any child under two to give you more room.

 Our transfer coaches may not have fitted seat belts and, therefore, may not be suitable for a child car seat.
 We will not be able to let you know in advance whether your particular coach will have seat belts or not.